4 Intriguing Healthcare Careers for Introverts to Consider

 The lesser-known jobs in healthcare

-Many people fail to realize these careers exist because these professionals tend to fly under the radar when they’re making a visit to a clinic or hospital.
+Many people fail to realize these medical careers exist because these professionals tend to fly under the radar when they’re making a visit to a clinic or hospital.
 But now you know about these opportunities in healthcare that could be an ideal match for your personality.
-Healthcare is a broad field, and there are plenty of jobs for introverts that could be stable, interesting and not too much of a drain on your social battery.
+Healthcare is a broad field, and there are plenty of jobs for introverts that could be stable, interesting and not too much of a drain on your figurative social battery.

 Did one of these options stand out to you in particular?
 Learn more about what opportunities lie ahead in these four careers:

-- Think HIT may be the route for you?
-Take a deeper dive into the role with our article, “What Is a Health Information Technician?
-A Sneak Peek at This Behind-the-Scenes Career.”
+- Think a health information role may be the route for you?
+Take a deeper dive into these roles with “Health Information Career Paths: Exploring Your Potential Options.”

 - Did the work of a radiologic technologist catch your attention?
-Check out our article, “7 Appealing Advantages of Being a Radiologic Technologist.”
+Check out our article “7 Appealing Advantages of Being a Radiologic Technologist.”

 EDITOR’S NOTE: This article was originally published in 2015.
-It has since been updated to include information relevant to 2019.
+It has since been updated to include information relevant to 2022.